-Did you know that 74% of all car navigation systems are made in Japan?
-That's what this report says and highlights risk issues with rationalizing supply chains.
+Did you know that 74% of all car navigation systems (March 26, 2011) are made in Japan?
+That’s what a report from 2011 says and highlights risk issues with rationalizing supply chains.

 This is just great for supply chain and procurement folks,quality and production folks and even accounts receivable and IT folks.
 You just deal with fewer vendors.
 Gives you a lot more time to deal with all that’s going on in the company.